 The Girl With The Pearl

-We’ve got your opportunity right here!
 We’re seeking out some stellar guest posts because, believe it or not, we know that our opinions aren’t the only ones that matter!

-If you’ve got ANYTHING to say about The Hunger Games books, movies, merchandise, fandom, etc. that you’d like to share with tons of members of the fandom, write it up and send it to email@example.com!
+If you’ve got ANYTHING to say about The Hunger Games books, movies, merchandise, actors, fandom, etc. that you’d like to share with tons of members of the fandom, write it up and send it to email@example.com!
 Wit preferred, but not required.
-As long as your writing isn’t a hot mess (we have faith in you!), we’ll post it up to be share with other fans!
+As long as your writing isn’t a hot mess (we have faith in you!), we’ll post it up to be shared with other fans!

 The Girl With The Pearl